christophermagno/christophermagno/Projects/Health Analysis/README.md

 This project leverages data from the [**Garmin Connect API**](health_dataset.ipynb) collected via my **Garmin Instinct 2** watch over the past year to analyze personal health and wellness trends.
 The goal of the analysis is to gain a comprehensive understanding of how my body has responded to daily activity and recovery while working in a physically demanding **warehouse environment**.
 My hours have ranged from 5PM-~3:30AM, 5AM-~5PM, 4PM-~2:30AM with days from Sun-Wed, Tues-Sat, and Sun/Mon/Thurs/Fri.

 The analysis includes data **extraction, transformation, and loading (ETL)** to clean and structure the raw Garmin data, followed by **exploratory data analysis (EDA)** using Pandas and visualizations with Matplotlib and Seaborn.
-By examining metrics such as **sleep, stress, heart rate, calories, steps, active hours, intensity minutes, water intake, and fitness age,** the project explores patterns in **activity, recovery, and overall physiological load.** Using data-driven visualizations and regression analyses, this project highlights relationships between activity, sleep quality, stress, and recovery to provide actionable insights into personal wellness.
+By examining metrics such as **sleep, stress, heart rate, calories, steps, active hours, intensity minutes, water intake, and fitness age,** the project explores patterns in **activity, recovery, and overall physiological load.** Using data-driven visualizations and regression analysis, this project highlights relationships between activity, sleep quality, stress, and recovery to provide actionable insights into personal wellness.

 To see the visualization in *matplotlib*, click [here](health_dataset_viz.ipynb)

+---

 # 🏋🏽‍♂️ Fitness Age